chas-academy/u09-fullstack-js-JemalNejat/README.md

-# FoodiJET - Food Delivery App
+# FoodJET - Food Delivery App

 ## Introduction
 FoodJET is an online food delivery application that allows users to order meals from a curated, categorized menu with secure payments through **Stripe**.
 Built with **React** (frontend), **Node.js** and **Express** (backend), and a **MongoDB** database, this app offers both user-friendly ordering and an admin dashboard for efficient management.